dotdc/grafana-dashboards-kubernetes/README.md

 ### Install manually

-On the WebUI of your Grafana instance, put your mouse over the `+` sign on the left menu, then click on `Import`.\
+In your Grafana instance, put your mouse over the `+` sign on the left menu, then click on `Import`.\
 Once you are on the Import page, you can upload the JSON files one by one from your local copy using the `Upload JSON file` button.

 ### Install via grafana.com

-On the WebUI of your Grafana instance, put your mouse over the `+` sign on the left menu, then click on `Import`.\
+In your Grafana instance, put your mouse over the `+` sign on the left menu, then click on `Import`.\
 Once you are on the Import page, you can put the grafana.com dashboard ID (see table below) under `Import via grafana.com` then click on the `Load` button.
 Repeat for each dashboard.

 Grafana.com dashboard id list: